aerialgiant/handbook/career-and-compensation.md

 bonuses or stock as we believe that a big salary is the most efficient form of compensation.
 Everyone in the same role at the same level is paid the same salary.
 All salaries are visible to all employees.

 We use benchmarking data to set the salaries for a role and level.
-We will hold salaries until the market rebounds, if the benchmarking data shows market rates decreasing.
-An employee's salary may decrease if they choose to change roles.
+If the benchmarking data shows market rates decreasing, we will hold salaries until the market rebounds.
+Note: an employee's salary may decrease if they choose to change roles.

 Reviews